derwentx/Jailbreak-Gender/README.txt

 - It doesn't include words like "mum", "fellow", "mister", &c, that are often used in entirely non-gendered ways (e.g. "mum's the word", "my fellow americans", "perfume mister").
 I haven't thought up a good way around that [yet].

-- Some folks say it doesn't work on reddit, others say that it does.
-It works on reddit for me.
-More testing and possibly tweaking here.

 - Apparently there was already a fork called [Jailbreak the Binary](https://chrome.google.com/webstore/detail/mmdlclbfhplmbjfefngjbicmelpbbdnh) but it doesn't seem to exist any more.

 - It's my personal preference that not all gendered words are replaced. e.g. "mansplain"